giuper/Blockchain24/10-DAO/README.md

       TxnBuilder.Submit(),
 ```

-The application call is part of group of transaction by which the DAO also receives some initial funding to be used
+The application call is part of group of transactions by which the DAO also receives some initial funding to be used
 to pay the fees of the transaction that will be executed.

 4. The founder can check in by executing [optinFounder.py](optinFounder.py) and they receive one governor token.